California ‘bridge house’ sells for $180K over asking price

 The home, built in 1949, features a patio that overlooks the Alhambra wash, as well as a “rooftop patio” about the size of the home itself which is actually located at street level.

-Still, the bizarre property got plenty of attention and hordes of curious parties stopping by the open house.
+Still, the bizarre property got plenty of attention and hordes of curious parties stopped by the open house.
 That interest led to about a dozen offers, Lee said.

 A bidding war ensued, with the winning offer coming in at a whopping $430,000.